 15. Black Hills, South Dakota

 There are tons of ways for teens and young adults to seek adventure in the Black Hills.
 You can bike along the Mickelson Trail, one of the old rail trails that runs for 108.8 miles from Edgemont to Deadwood.
 Don’t worry, you don’t need to bike the whole thing.
 Instead, you can rent bikes and arrange for shuttle pick-ups and drop-offs to only bike as far as you choose.
 There is also rock climbing, horseback riding, and amazing wildlife viewing in Custer State Park.

 Be sure to leave extra days for side ventures to Devil’s Tower in Wyoming and the stunning Badlands National Park.
 And even if they have had enough of learning for a while, make sure to visit Mount Rushmore, Crazy Horse Memorial, and the Minuteman Missile Silo Historic Site.

 International Graduation Trip Ideas

-When we are cleared for international travel again, and if the graduation trip budget allows, there are so many bucket list destinations that are great places to visit in June.
+There are so many bucket list destinations that are great places to visit in June.
 Here are a few options for adventure seekers, outdoor lovers, cultural explorers, and wildlife lovers.

 June is my absolute favorite time to visit Iceland, especially if you can be there for the Summer Solstice.
 Just be aware that many businesses and attractions are closed on June 17th for Iceland Independence Day.
 The weather is starting to warm up and you have full days of sunlight to explore.